 How can you protect yourself when buying a car in Japan, sight unseen?

 Look no further than JEVIC.
 By verifying the mileage on cars after it leaves the auction house, and before you purchase it, JEVIC makes sure you know the real distance the car has covered on the road preventing you from being overcharged for an underwhelming vehicle.

 Japan Export Vehicle Inspection (JEVIC) is a reputable Japanese organization which inspects the car’s condition before it is exported offshore.

 Why Should You Trust JEVIC?

-That’s a valid question given the fact that you weren’t even aware of JEVIC’s name five minutes ago.
-Fortunately, though, JEVIC is a brand which is trusted by worldwide governments.
+That’s a valid question, given the fact that you weren’t even aware of JEVIC’s name five minutes ago.
+Fortunately, though, JEVIC is a brand that is trusted by worldwide governments.
 Hence the reason why most countries have conditions binding their car importers to receive a JEVIC certificate before importing any vehicle from Japan.
 That means you can afford to trust this company.